guardian/source/packages/@guardian/source-react-components-development-kitchen/src/toggle-switch-apps/README.md

-# ToggleSwitch
+# ToggleSwitchApps

-Displays an on/off switch.
+Displays an on/off switch for use in apps web views.
 See the accompanying stories for visual examples.

 ## Install